‘I feel a very unusual sensation — if it is not indigestion, I think it must be gratitude.’ — Benjamin Disraeli

-Freemason Disraeli further claims in his book “Lord George Bentinck: A Political Biography” from 1882:
+Freemason Disraeli makes further claims in his book “Lord George Bentinck: A Political Biography” from 1882:

-Later, Disraeli bragged and repeated the phrase from his early book: “Rothschild is the lord and master of the money markerts of the world and virtually lord and master of everything else.”
+Later, Disraeli bragged and repeated the phrase from his early book: “Rothschild is the lord and master of the money markets of the world and virtually lord and master of everything else.”

-Disraeli also reiterated this point in a Parliamentary debate.
+Disraeli also revealed the secret societies method in a Parliamentary debate.
 He said:

 Disraeli wrote two novels in the aftermath of the tour.
 In one, “The Wondrous Tale of Alroy,” he goes head on into the future issues of dual nationalities by portraying the problems of a medieval Jew in deciding between a small, exclusively Jewish state and a large empire embracing all.
 Ultimately, the book was about a Jewish Prince of the Captivity, conquering the Muslims and establishing a Jewish Empire over them.
 Yes, Ben, nice touch.
 Tell us how you really feel.

-Disraeli, as a true British imperialist, supported a “reform” movement of Islam, known as the Salafi.
+Disraeli, as a true British imperialist warmonger, supported a “reform” movement of Islam, known as the Salafi.
 This was controlled opposition to serve British and bankster interests, such as the Suez Canal.

 When Lord Palmerston tried to do away with the dual control represented by the East India Company and the government and bring India under the crown, Disraeli opposed him.
 Soon after this, when his own party came into power, he himself proposed a bill to the effect that Queen Victoria should become Empress of India.
 This has since been described as “presenting the British Nation with India!”
 In this manner, he wormed his way into the good graces of Victoria and worked her like a charm.